Observer Design Pattern

 }

-Step 4: Now we define all three concrete observers (current conditions display, forecast display, statistics display) which implement the observer interface and provide a concrete implementation of the update() method.
+Step 4: Now we define all three concrete observers (current conditions display, forecast display, statistics display) which implement the observer interface and provide implementation of the update() method.

 Each display first receives the update notification and retrieves the updated weather data.
 It will then update its display or perform any other actions based on the received data.
-We can also maintain state variables inside observers to keep some or all received weather data via the update notification.
+We can also maintain state variables inside observers to keep some or all received weather data.

 • We use this to call the registerObserver() method inside the constructor.
-In other words, whenever the client creates an instance of the concrete observer by passing the reference of the WeatherStation object, it will automatically register the observer with the subject.
+So whenever the client creates an instance of the concrete observer by passing the reference of the WeatherStation object, it will automatically register the observer with the WeatherStation.

-• We use this to call the removeObserver() method of the subject.
-For this, we define an unregister() method inside the observer, which will call removeObserver() on the WeatherStation reference.
+• We use this to call the removeObserver() method.
+For this, we define an unregister() method inside the observer, which will call removeObserver() on the WeatherStation.

-• Suppose in the future, some observer wants to get some particular set of weather data from the WeatherStation, then it can directly fetch the required weather data by calling the get methods on the stored WeatherStation reference.
+• Suppose in the future, some observer wants to get some particular set of weather data, then it can directly fetch the required data by calling the get methods on the WeatherStation.

 Implementation of CurrentConditionsDisplay class